VectorInstitute/cyclops-examples/README.md

-# Bootcamp Repository Template

-This repository serves as the template sharing materials related bootcamps, workshops, or labs.
+# Principles to Practice: CyclOps for ML monitoring & evaluation workshop

-## About [Bootcamp Name]
+## About

-*Add info on the bootcamp.*

 ## Repository Structure